houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 By drawing on ideas from this note, this article is organised into three sections.
 Firstly, we explore the theory behind actual regular expressions to understand why they must have finite states.
 Secondly, we cash out the underlying tension (between actual and JavaScript regular expressions) as an issue of *language recognition*.
 Finally, we demonstrate the usefulness of backreferences and conceptually understand how they make JavaScript regular expressions irregular.

 In section 1, we show how regular expressions act as syntactic sugar for a class of languages called 'regular languages'.
-We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines called 'Deterministic Finite Automata' (DFA).
+We then discuss how these languages are recognised by and are intrinsically tied to a class of *finite state* machines called Deterministic Finite Automata (DFA).

 In section 2, we take a look at Chomsky's hierarchy.
 The latter hints at how different classes of languages are recognised by different classes of machines.
 This gives us a way to cash out the aforementioned tension by talking about the different levels in the hierarchy.
 Essentially, to understand why JavaScript regular expressions are irregular *is* to understand how they recognise a larger (hence different) class of languages than actual regular expressions.